 Imagine an organization, where people don’t know each other and their missions.
 Can you expect an organization to be effective and productive without any communication or connection between its people?
 Simply no. That’s the reason we create organizational charts to answer “Who is Who?” and “Who Does What?” questions.

-Organizational chart mostly called as org chart, rarely called as organigram, organogram, is an illustration of relations between people in an organization.
+Organizational chart mostly called as “org chart”, rarely called as organigram, organogram, is an illustration of relations between people in an organization.
 In very basic terms, an org chart is a map as to where exactly you are in an organization.
 Correspondingly, your location depends on your function and the role you have taken in the organization.
-So, we can say that org charts are used to define the role and function of each single individual within the organization.
+So, we can say that org charts are used to define the role and function of every single individual within the organization.

 Let’s look at, what we can discover by looking at an organizational chart.